Fantastic6/Part2-Final/Design_Documentation.md

 It takes the instruction from the interface (Controller) and turns it into a short value for the CPU to process.

+Note: You can get the machine code inside the program translate.java.
+We just converted the machine code to short type.

 ## cache.java

 Implemented following the specifications: